-The City of Fayetteville's Economic and Community Development Department engaged in a series of five public meetings held throughout the City in January 2018 with a sixth meeting being cancelled due to inclement weather conditions.
+The City of Fayetteville's Economic and Community Development Department engaged in a series of four public meetings held throughout the City in November 2018.
 Two public hearings were also held to provide additional opportunities to gain citizen input.
 Residents were notified of the meetings through direct mailings, PSAs, media notices, flyers, and notices distributed throughout the region in governmental, nonprofit, service provider and commercial locations.
 Flyers were also provided in locations near the proposed beneficiaries of programs, including places of worship and organizations offering support and services to low-income or disabled persons.
 The minority community was also targeted through organizations and publications serving their communities.
 Additionally, the City utilized email and regular mailing lists to notify interested citizens and agencies of the upcoming meetings.
 For those unable to attend the meetings, the city posted online surveys for the public and for service agencies to offer their feedback.
 The City will provide the public the opportunity to review and comment on the proposed Action Plan through its display at 14 public locations, including governmental offices, public libraries, recreation centers and neighborhood resource centers.